 What are the estimated cancer risks associated with NF1?

 The lifetime risk of cancer developing in a person with NF1 is estimated to be about 7%.
 This generally happens when a benign (non-cancerous) neurofibroma turns into a cancerous form called sarcoma, which grows much faster, invades nearby structures and sometimes metastasizes (spreads) to other areas of the body.

 Suggested screenings for people with NF1 or at risk for NF1 include:

-- Yearly eye examinations, beginning in childhood (may become less frequent in adulthood)
+Yearly eye examinations, beginning in childhood.
+This may become less frequent in adulthood.